OpenCilk/infrastructure/INSTALLING.md

 repositories, it is normal for Git to report that each clone is in a 'detached HEAD' state after cloning.

-Clone the OpenCilk infrastructure repository, which contains the OpenCilk build
+Clone the OpenCilk infrastructure repository, which contains the OpenCilk build script:
-script:

     git clone -b opencilk/v2.0 https://github.com/OpenCilk/infrastructure

-### Building OpenCilk
+### Building OpenCilk (detailed instructions)

 Run the `infrastructure/tools/build` script with two or three arguments.
 The 1st argument is the absolute pathname to the